songweizhi/MarkerMAG/README.md

 How to install:
 ---

++ BioSAK has been tested on Linux/Mac, but NOT on Windows.
-MarkerMAG is implemented in python3, you can install it with pip3:
++ MarkerMAG is implemented in python3, you can install it with pip3:

       # install with
       pip3 install MarkerMAG

       # upgrade with
       pip3 install --upgrade MarkerMAG

 Notes